 - Complete the Recognition Application

 - Must adhere to all guidelines outlined in CSU Executive Order 1068.

 The organization's President and Treasurer must complete an online Canvas course after the organization's recognition application has been accepted.

 After the Recognition Deadline:

-The recognition process takes approximately six weeks from when you complete and submit the required materials until you receive an official recognition letter.
+The recognition process can take up to six weeks from when you complete and submit the required materials until you receive an official recognition letter.
 During this period, your timely response to any requests for information or changes to your constitution will speed up the process.

 Groups that miss any of the steps will not have their recognition granted.

-Complete the following form to add additional executive board leaders to your roster.
+Contact us at firstname.lastname@example.org in order to change any officers for your organization.
 Presidents & Treasurers must not be on any university probation and must meet unit requirements.
 All other officers must not be on any university probation.

 Additional Steps for Club Sports and Fraternities & Sororities:

 An organization that is a competitive club sports team and competes with non-SJSU sports clubs in a league environment must be affiliated with the SJSU Club Sports Program.
 For more information, visit the Club Sports.